-Co-Founders Barbara Bremer & Carolina Herrera of Binge speak about their journey in the business of sustainable fashion using only upcycled cotton and supporting the local female artisans from Mexico.
+Co-founders Barbara Bremer and Carolina Herrera of Binge Knitting speak about their journey in the business of sustainable fashion using only upcycled cotton and supporting the local female artisans from Mexico.

 Our brand was born out of an evening of knitting and wine.
 We would knit everything from afghans and beanies.
 Mitts and scarves were our specialties.
 As the winter grew near, classmates and friends started asking if they could buy some of our creations.
 We thought this was a great way to earn some extra money while doing something we loved!

 Soon, we couldn’t help but notice the excitement our first round of clients had with their hand-knit items; they were extremely eager to tell the story of it’s origin.
 Our knits were connecting us with each customer at a personal level.

 Fast-forward to a few years later, we are now based in Monterrey, Mexico.
 We have expanded from winter accessories to handbags; and most recently, to our first pair of handcrafted sandals!

 At the heart of our brand are two core values; maintaining an ethical approach to fashion, and supporting local female artisans.